Itinerary - 2 days, 1 night

 Accommodation: Moivaro Tented Camp, Lake Natron

-Our climb last until the early morning hours, and we reach the summit in time for sunrise, which illuminates the Great Rift Valley below.
+Our climb lasts until the early morning hours, and we reach the summit in time for sunrise, which illuminates the Great Rift Valley below.
 The view is breathtaking.
-To the north, you can see the salt pans of Lake Natron, and in the distance, the Kenyan border.
+To the north, you can see the salt pans of Lake Natron and, in the distance, the Kenyan border.
 To the east, your gaze falls on Mount Kilimanjaro and the Great Rift Valley.
 To the south lie the Ngorongoro Highlands and the Ngorongoro Crater.

 At the summit, we visit the crater and conical local lava vents.
 After a morning snack, we begin the descent; lunch is already waiting for us.
 We return to Arusha, where your tour ends.